ArnoCan/epyunit/README.md

 Where each level of subprocesses could start an arbitrary number of local and remote subprocesses itself, and either correlate or pass-through the results.
+Due to some bugfixes the backport from Python3.x *subprocess32* is optionally supported when present.

 The provided package comprises functional atoms for various UseCases, as well as extension classes for the 'unittest' package to be used in combination